section-engineering-education/engineering-education/content/articles/a-practical-approach-to-date-and-time-in-javascript/index.md

  - Iterating through dates
  - Building a simple countdown timer

  You can go ahead and try the above tasks on your own now or even customize them.
-Can copy the snippets and paste them into a file you name with a `.html` extension.
+You can copy the snippets and paste them into a file you name with a `.html` extension.

 Run the code by opening the file in a browser.
 If you are using vscode, install a live server extension to make the task easier.
 Have fun coding!